JAndritsch/basic_s3_uploader/README.md

 for each request.

 Similar to Mule, BasicS3Uploader requires you to provide it with the path to your signature backend application.
-Your backend application must respond to the following routes:
+You must also configure the backend application so that it defines two different routes to access the necessary signatures.
+These specific paths can be configured for the uploader, but default to the following paths:

 - /get_init_signature
 - /get_remaining_signatures